Plot and Story Structure: The Art of Plot Arc

-2. Introduce an engaging hook at the beginning of your story, and with every new subplot as well
+Introduce an engaging hook at the beginning of your story (and with every new subplot)

 Hooks are vital, not only at the start of your novel, but at critical places throughout it as well.
 Smaller hooks should be used at the beginning of your chapters and subchapters, as well as when you introduce new main characters, major settings, and subplots for the first time.

-3. The more significant a major event is to the plot, the further ahead of time it should be set up
+The more significant that a major event is to the plot, the further ahead of time it should be set up

 In order to engage this curiosity.
 In order to give your story staying power in the minds of your readers, it is going to need a powerful central conflict.
+So what is conflict in a story anyway?
 Now your story will likely feature many sources of conflict, as your characters attempt to achieve their goals while struggling against their environments, each other, and even themselves.
-But most stories also feature a central conflict, the one that eventually comes to a head in the climax, and leads to the resolution after it is resolved.
-The nature of your central conflict will have a dramatic impact on the kind of story you are telling, and it is vital that you wrap your head around yours before extensively plotting out your novel.
+But most stories also feature a central conflict, the one that eventually comes to a head in the climax and leads to the resolution after it is resolved.
+The nature of your central conflict will have a dramatic impact on the kind of story you are telling and it is vital that you wrap your head around yours before extensively plotting out your novel.